abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

     The propagation can now take place:

-    The negative diagonal constraint is responsible to take two squares away:
+    Two values are taken away because of the negative diagonal constraint:

     ..  image:: images/propagation/propagation7.*
         :width: 162px